-We stopped in what appeared to be the middle of nowhere and were told to get off the bus.
+It was now 1:30 and we were told to get off the bus.
 The Chinese tourists pushed their way off the bus in a frenzy of excitement.
 My Six calmly waited their turns, got off, then stood on the derelict sidewalk with a “for God’s sake” look on our faces.
 The tour guide, not finding us among the mob of excited Chinese, came back to us and told us we were to have lunch now.
-He showed us a menu and pushed us to the back of a run-down building.
+He showed us a menu and pushed us to the back of a run down building.

-The menu had no pictures on it and was written in Chinese, so we could only recognize a few of the options, and the prices were outrageous.
+The menu had no pictures on it, so we could only read a few of the options, and the prices were outrageous.
 Fried rice that we eat nearly every day for between ¥8 and ¥12 was being offered for ¥45.
 Again, the Chinese in our group were on cloud nine.
 They ordered food and beers, toasted each other, sang and joked, took selfies and pictures of their food.
 We, on the other hand, walked down the block to see if there was anything cheaper to eat, joined by our new German friends.
 We found another place just down the way with still-inflated, but significantly better prices.
 We ordered a dish of green beans, pork with green onions, rice, and a beer.
 We expected the price to be around ¥80, so we were surprised when it came out to ¥100!
 Looking over the bill, there were a few charges we didn’t recognize.
 Josh asked our waitress to explain.
 “It’s two apiece for the rice, two for the dishes, and two for the napkins.”
 The four of us looked at her in astonishment.
 We managed to argue our way out of paying for the napkins, since we hadn’t used them, but we ended up paying the rest.
-So lunch was a bit of a bust.
+So lunch was a total success.

 We drove past Yangshuo, over the river, then back North through some small farming villages.
 I got more and more excited with every turn.
 We were heading to Yangdi, passing the lovely village of Xingping along the way.
-Me eyes were glued to the window trying to catch a glimpse of Xingping.
+I was glued to the window trying to catch a glimpse of Xingping.
 Then, way sooner than I was expecting, we stopped again.

 Again, the Chinese tourists were nearly bursting with excitement.
-The pure joy on their face was the only thing keeping me from hailing a cab to our next hotel.
-It was nice to take a step back and watch my fellow passengers have their adventure of a lifetime.
+The pure joy on their face was the only thing keeping me from hailing a cab back to the hotel.
+It was nice to take a step back and watch these people have their adventure of a lifetime.
 They were tourists, too; they knew what to expect out of the trip they had booked, and were having the time of their lives.

 We got off the bus and the tour guide said, “We boat now.”
 I asked the driver to get my backpack out of the trunk for me, but I got shooed away and beckoned to stick with the group.
 Well, that is why I keep my passport and valuables in my Go Bag.
 Who knows if I will get to see my backpack ever again.
 Who needs clothes anyway?